Updated: November 28, 2020

 Steve Tamayo Revisted

-About two years ago, I featured the success story of Steve Tamayo – the former Middle East OFW who became a business millionaire.
+A few years ago, I featured the success story of Steve Tamayo.
+He is a former Middle East OFW who became a business millionaire.

-I could say that his life’s biggest turning point was when war broke out in Kuwait and he was forced to come back to the Philippines – leaving behind all his savings and possessions.
+I could say that his life’s biggest turning point was when war broke out in Kuwait and he was forced to come back to the Philippines.
+He had to leave behind all his savings and possessions when that happened.

-With nothing but experience as his primary resource, he was able to start a small venture that would eventually become one of the most successful catering businesses in the country.
+With nothing but experience as his primary resource, he was able to start a small venture.
+This was the start of what would eventually become one of the most successful catering businesses in the country.

 Steve worked in Saudi as a waiter, and then as a hotel manager in Kuwait.
 His combined eight years of experience working in these jobs taught him what he needed to start a food business.